 We embarked on the So What?
 Press Staycation Book Tour in support of our spring line of books.
 This included four events around NYC: MoCCA Fest 2014, a release party at Desert Island, Brooklyn Zine Fest 2014, and Grand Comics Fest 2014.

 We released our spring line of books: It Came from the Gowanus Canal (Tales of the Night Watchman) by Dave Kelly & Molly Ostertag; Staycation: A Prologue (Tales of the Night Watchman) by Dave Kelly & Lara Antal; and Invisible Wounds by Jess Ruliffson.
 All three debuted at the Society of Illustrators’ MoCCA Comic Arts Festival 2014.

-We continue to publish work by other artists, a mission we began with Breakers.
+We continued to publish work by other artists, a mission we began with Breakers.
 We’ll be publishing two comics by Jess Ruliffson, Invisible Wounds (Spring ’14) and City Chickens (Fall ’14), as well as She Smiled Back and Other Stories by Tim Sinaguglia (Fall ’14).